A Vocabulary Workbook for Students and Young Adults

 "Longtime teacher Oswald assembles a genuinely useful and enjoyable vocabulary-building guide."
 Publishers Weekly

-"Expertly organized and presented... making it ideal for use with middle school students, high schoolers, and adults, and a valued addition to personal, school, and community library Education & Vocabulary Building collections."
+"Expertly organized and presented... making it ideal for use with middle school students, high schoolers, and adults."
 Midwest Book Review

 Digital Copy: $8.00

 Available for schools from Follett and Ingram Distributors

 With study after study showing the correlation between an extensive vocabulary and higher socio-economic status and income levels, the need for a strong vocabulary in our fast-paced, competitive, and global society has never been more important (see studies below).
 After teaching high school in the Chicago Public Schools for over twenty years and spending countless hours preparing students for standardized tests such as the SAT and ACT, I truly believe a good vocabulary is the key to success in school and the employment world.
 I have taught countless students who get blown out of the water on these tests because they lack the reading and vocabulary skills to even understand many of the questions on these tests let alone the complex reading passages they see on these exams.
 This is especially true for special needs students and English language learners (read more below).
 If you have any questions please feel free to contact me at email@example.com.